zengjinbo/flink-connector-oracle/README.md

       password: oracle
 ```

-Once the SQL CLI is started you can simply switch to the Oracle catalog by calling `USE CATALOG kudu;`
+Once the SQL CLI is started you can simply switch to the Oracle catalog by calling `USE CATALOG oracle;`

 You can also create and use the OracleCatalog directly in the Table environment: